CASR-HKU/ESDA/ReadMe.md

 ### Python

-Assuming you have download the anaconda.
+Assuming you have download the [anaconda](https://www.anaconda.com/download).
 You can create a new environment by:

 ```bash
 conda create -n esda python
 conda activate esda
 ```

+Or you can directly download [python 3.8](https://www.python.org/downloads/release/python-380/)

 Then install the required packages by: